RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 7.md

 Trouble felt exhausted and spent, she was stiff from all her new cast and bandages and trying to get used to not moving in a way the bandages discouraged.

 The nurses had done a very thorough job of finding and cataloging every bruise she had.
-After they were sure she had a fracture in her arm, they'd checked her over in case she had another somewhere else she also had been neglecting.
+After they were sure she had a fracture in her arm, they'd checked her over again in case she had another somewhere else she had also been neglecting.

-She knew Brun had seen her naked, cause she had to take off her wet clothes, but being awake while someone inspected every inch of you for signs of injury was embarrassing.
+She knew Brun had seen her naked, cause she had needed to take off her wet clothes, but being awake while someone inspected every inch of you for signs of injury was embarrassing.
 And she didn't want to make a fuss, but also, she had very embarrassing thoughts about Princess while she had been stripping down.
 Did she want them to look?
 Did she not?
 Did she want them to also be embarrassed?
 It was a lot.

 And most of all, was the nurse who'd been vocally jealous about her near lack of a bust.
 It wasn't something she'd had to address in the past, Trouble had not had opportunities for making friends by the time kids her age were growing boobs.
 So her lack of them and tendency to not wear a bra hadn't come up.
 She had just assumed everyone else didn't wear them either.
 And now she was overly conscious that Brun was wearing one now.
 They hadn't been wearing one last night when they dramatically dove through their loungeroom, but the less she thought about that the better.